mjvakili/pmpatchy/revision/answers.md

 for generation of mocks.
-After a brief discussion of the biasing technique in the code QPM, we describe the main ingredients of HALOGEN: sampling from a mass function, rank-ordering the halo mass bins and assuming a bias model for each mass bin, and finally calibrating the bias model by fitting the tow-point correlation function.
+After a brief discussion of the biasing technique in the code QPM, we describe the main ingredients of HALOGEN: sampling from a mass function, rank-ordering the halo mass bins and assuming a bias model for each mass bin, and finally calibrating the bias model by fitting the two-point correlation function.

 In terms of reproducing the distribution of BDM halos in the BigMultiDark simulation, Chuang etal.
 (1412.7729) presents a comparison of different approximate methods including